14th October 2020

 At home Nosa made homemade trailers, joined a film club in Brixton, and started making short films.
 She studied at London College of Communication and then did a postgraduate degree in film and TV production at the National Film and Television school, where she completed her digital series The Grind, the tale of young London hustlers.
 It was created for YouTube and Instagram, and featured livestreamed, improvised performances where the audience could help shape the story in real-time.
 “It was all self-funded.
 I called in favours, but it was hard not having industry contacts,” she recalls.

 The Grinds went on to screen at Underwire Festival and East End Film Festival, but Nosa still needed that next step up the ladder.
 Then in 2016 she was emailed a newsletter which mentioned B3 Media’s Talent Lab mentoring programme, supported by ScreenSkills.
+(The ScreenSkills Mentoring Network, supported by the BFI awarding National Lottery funds, runs its own matching programme for mentoring and also supports the mentoring work of partner organisations.)
 “It was an open call saying if you’ve got some sort of work you’re trying to make, send an application in.”

 TalentLab is a bespoke talent development programme for Black, Asian and minority ethnic (BAME) creatives working in film and across multiple platforms (digital storytelling, photography, theatre, spoken word and music).
 The idea is to help creatives improve their skills, and give them the confidence and contacts to push their projects to the next level.